kaapana/kaapana/docs/source/installation_guide/build.rst

       .. tab:: Build With Local Registry

          | Not recommended.
-         | If private registry is not available, it is possible to setup a local registry.
+         | If a private registry is not available, it is possible to setup a local registry.
          | This may be helpful for one-time show-casing, testing, developing, or if there are any issues with connection to the remote registry.
-         | This solution is only persistent while the docker container containing registry running.
+         | This solution is only persistent while the docker container containing the registry is running.
 It also works only locally and cannot be distributed.
          | For building with a local registry, you need to set up a local Docker registry with basic authentication with following steps:

          1. Create credentials (replace **<registry user>** and **<registry password>**):